 - use or exercise their arm.

-To reduce discomfort from fever, advise patients to:
+To reduce discomfort from fever, advise people to:

 - drink plenty of fluids

-Advise patients to call a doctor or healthcare provider if:
+Advise people to call a doctor or healthcare provider if:

 - the redness or tenderness at the vaccination site increases after 24 hours